-If you have a suffered an injury at a hotel that wasn’t your fault, regardless of whether you were on holiday or working there, you could make a hotel accident claim for compensation.
+If you have a suffered an injury at a hotel that was no’t your fault, regardless of whether you were on holiday or working there, you could make a hotel accident claim for compensation.

 When you go on holiday you are expecting to have a lovely and relaxing time away from all the stresses of everyday life and generally just to have a break and spend quality time with family and friends.
 To then have an accident and sustain an injury, especially when it wasn’t your fault, can be really upsetting and distressing.
 You may be thinking about making a hotel personal injury claim, but don’t know where to begin.
 Have a read through our guide below for lots of information on how to sue a hotel for negligence and see how Legal Helpline can be of assistance.